The Hearth and Eagle: Plot summary

-Although cool to the idea of marriage for quite some time, Hesper ultimately obtains a divorce from Evan and marries the stolid Amos.
+Although cautious of the idea of marriage for quite some time, Hesper ultimately obtains a divorce from Evan and marries the stolid Amos.
 While the marriage is not a passionate one, Amos is utterly besotted with his statuesque, flame-haired wife.
 He spends freely on Hesper's every whim, buying her the latest clothes and sending her to the most fashionable spas and resorts.
 Hesper soon becomes a lady of leisure who enjoys a life of luxurious comfort, though she has moments of dissatisfaction and her hard-bitten mother says bluntly that Honeywood women are built for work, not for pleasure.

 The years of lazy contentment end abruptly with a terrible fire in the village of Marblehead.
 Amos' factory is utterly destroyed and he is ruined.
 Overnight he goes from being the richest man in town to a mere shadow of his former self.
 Destitute, he seeks work as a sailmaker, but cannot adjust to his new role.
 Hesper, meanwhile, has taken over management of the Hearth and Eagle from her aging mother.
 The inn soon becomes more successful than ever and Hesper emerges as the main breadwinner of her family.
 Despairing and utterly crushed, Amos soon dies, leaving Hesper to raise her children alone and to become the wise head of the family.
 At the end of her long life, she reflects that while men draw strength from money or power or acts of heroism, a woman's strength always comes from within.